 3. Treat Your Porch and/or Patio Like Another Room

 Particularly in good weather, many people consider their porch or patio (or both) to be another room of their house.
 Organize it that way!
 If you keep barbecue tools and accessories on your patio, find an attractive container to put them in.
 Use a set of shelves or drawers to store anything that you frequently use outdoors.
 Keep a trash can with a lid on the patio or porch so your kids don’t leave their litter out.
 The only trick here is making sure that whatever you use outdoors fits your climate (or can go inside in bad weather) — heavy duty polyethylene plastic may be what you need, or you may be able to get away with something wood or metal.

-4. When All Else Fails, Buy (or Build) a Shed
+4. When All Else Fails, Buy (or Build) an outdoor storage Shed

 Who says you have to keep all your outdoor items on your own property?
 Gather up your patio furniture, athletic equipment, lawn mower, kiddie pool, and anything else you only use part of the year, and get yourself a portable storage container.
 If at any time you want to get some stuff out of storage, your container can be re-delivered to your house, or you can always take a trip to your local facility to grab what you need.
 If you’re only storing your outdoor and seasonal items, we highly recommend our “mini yet mighty” 7-foot container.

 Don’t let your outdoor spaces be an eyesore.
 Get organized and enjoy the respect and admiration of your family and neighbors (or, if nothing else, avoid those dirty looks).
 Happy organizing!